PHPCompatibility/PHPCompatibility/README.md

 ### PHPCompatibility specific options

-At this moment, there is one sniff which has a property which can be set via the ruleset.
+At this moment, there are two sniffs which have a property which can be set via the ruleset.
 More custom properties may become available in the future.

 The `PHPCompatibility.Extensions.RemovedExtensions` sniff checks for removed extensions based on the function prefix used for these extensions.
 This might clash with userland functions using the same function prefix.